SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The dialog element rerpesents a dialog box container semantically.
 The dialog element has a boolean attribute open representing whether the dialog should be shown or not.
-<form> elements can close a dialog if they have the attribute method="dialog".
+‹form› elements can close a dialog if they have the attribute method="dialog".
 When such a form is submitted, the dialog closes with its returnValue property set to the value of the button that was used to submit the form.

 ##### tooltips & popovers